mrcslws/comportex-notebook/README.md

 ### Client-server ComportexViz

 Change ComportexViz to use a client-server model.
-The client will use a channel-based `get-in` API to retrieve model values.
+The server tells the client, at a high level, what to render.
+It's like a webserver.

 At the end of this work, ComportexViz will not access models directly, except possibly via pluggable servers.

 At the end of this work, there will be three pluggable servers.

-Terminology: "Comportex Simulator" is the traditional ComportexViz UI.
-"ComportexViz" is the visualizations that are shared between Comportex Simulator and "Comportex Notebook".
-Marcus put 3 seconds of thought into this naming.
+Terminology: "ComportexViz Runner" is the traditional ComportexViz UI.
+This is "ComportexViz Notebook".
+This will soon live inside of ComportexViz, and we'll just refer to "starting a runner" or "starting a notebook".

 More work is needed to connect Comportex Notebook to this server (see sections below) so the first task will be to get 1 and 2 working with traditional ComportexViz simulations.

 #### Server 1 - Browser-only

-This is simply Comportex Simulator behaving the same as today, but shuffled into this new architecture.
+This is simply a ComportexViz runner behaving the same as today, but shuffled into this new architecture.
 Comportex will run in ClojureScript, as it does today.

 #### Server 2 - Comportex in the Cloud

-Comportex Notebook will use this, as will Comportex Simulator.
+Both the notebook and the runner will use this.

 ComportexViz is currently `.cljs`-only.
 This work will add `.clj` files.
-Consumers will call `(comportexviz/simulate model inputs)` to host a ComportexViz simulation webpage
+Consumers will call `(comportexviz.server.launchpad/start-runner model inputs)` to host a runner webpage.

-The server stores a mutable lookup table of HTM models.
-It exposes an HTTP API for accessing / releasing models.
-For each model, the client will get two URLs, one for performing `get-in`s on the model and another for releasing the model.
+The client and server will communicate via a WebSocket.
+The overall philosophy is that client is in charge of rendering content, and the server is in charge of specifying it.

-When a browser navigates to the webpage, it signs up to receive tokens for the current and all future models, and the browser releases tokens as it finishes with models.
-Also, the server will release tokens when a web socket connection is broken.
+When a browser navigates to the webpage, it signs up to receive steps of the simulation.
+As you click around the UI, it asks the server for what to render with the new selection.
+Also, the UI currently auto-increments the selection when new steps arrive, so many requests happen without user intervention.

-Comportex Simulator will support a few other HTTP APIs for commands like Run / Pause.
-It will also use a WebSocket to notify clients of changes.
-The notifications will be:

-   - a new model is available
-   - the Run / Pause state has changed

 Open question: Is there a good way to specify and show the "world"?